jdlib/JDBX/UserGuide.md

 5. Calling stored procedures

 `StaticStmt` and `PrepStmt` can run SQL or DDL commands (1-4), `CallStmt` can call stored procedures (5).
+Implementation-wise JDBX statements are based on their JDBC counterpart.

 ### <a name="stmts-create"></a>Create and close statements